morph-l2/morph-doc/docs/build-on-morph/practical-examples/1-deploy-contract-on-morph.md

 :::tip
   Before you start deploying the contract, you need to request test tokens from a Sepolia faucet and use the [bridge](https://bridge-testnet.morphl2.io) to transfer some test ETH from _Sepolia_ to _Morph Sepolia_.

+  Or you can direct obatin Morph sepolia ETH for testing.

   See our [Faucet](../../quick-start/3-faucet.md) for details.
 :::